ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 by a technique called a "DNS Tree Walk", and the methodology for the DNS Tree Walk is explained in detail in this document.

+The DNS Tree Walk also incorporates PSD policy discovery, which was introduced in [@!RFC9091].

 ##  Reporting

 Discussion of both aggregate and failure reporting have been moved to separate documents